csound-flossmanual/csound-floss/book/03-c-control-structures.md

 means: use [diskin](https://csound.com/docs/manual/diskin.html)
  (soundin / diskin2) with two output arguments.
-For the mono ones it means: use it with one output argument, and throw it to both output channels:[^1]
+For the mono ones it means: use it with one output argument, and throw it to both output channels:^[ The modern way to solve this is to work with an audio array as output of diskin.
+But nevertheless the example shows a typical usage of the i-rate if branching.]

    ***EXAMPLE 03C01\_IfThen\_i.csd***